JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 ````@example lecture
 howl(wolf::Wolf) = println(wolf.name, " has howled.")
 baa(sheep::Sheep) = println(sheep.name, " has baaed.")
+nothing # hide
 ````

-Therefore the compiler (or interpretter) **enforces** that wolf can only `howl` and never `baa` and vice versa sheep can only `baa`.
+Therefore the compiler (or interpretter) **enforces** that a wolf can only `howl` and never `baa` and vice versa a sheep can only `baa`.
 In this sense, it ensures that `howl(sheep)` and `baa(wolf)` never happen.
-For a comparison, consider alternative definition as follows
+For comparison, consider an alternative definition as follows

 ````@example lecture
 bark(animal) = println(animal.name, " has howled.")
 baa(animal)  = println(animal.name, " has baaed.")
 ````

-in which case the burden of ensuring that wolf will never baa rest upon the programmer which inevitably lead to errors (note that severely constrained type systems are difficult to use).
+in which case the burden of ensuring that a wolf will never baa rests upon the programmer which inevitably leads to errors (note that severely constrained type systems are difficult to use).

 ## Intention of use and restrictions on compilers
-The *intention of use* in types is related to how efficient code can compiler produce for that given intention.
+The *intention of use* in types is related to how efficient code a compiler can produce for that given intention.
 As an example, consider a following two alternatives to represent a set of animals: